solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 usually account and owner are the same (if it was not changed), then `invoke_signed` can be used to issue a rebate.
 In case of multiple rebate instructions, only the maximum rebate will one will be issued.
+Rebates on same accounts can be done in multiple instructions only the maximum one will be issued.
 Payer has to pay full application fees initially even if they are eligible for a rebate.
 There will be no rebates if the transaction fails even if the authority had rebated the fees back.
-If there is no application fee associated with the account we ignore the rebate instruction.
+If there is no application fee associated with the account rebate instruction does not do anything.

 ### Changes in the core solana code